betfair-down-under/autoHubTutorials/backtestRatings/README.md

+# Using `betfairlightweight` & historic data to backtest ratings

-This is the completed code for the tutorial on backtesting the betfair hub thoroughbred ratings available on [Betfair's Automation Hub here](https://betfair-datascientists.github.io/historicData/backtestingRatingsTutorial/).
+This is the completed code for the tutorial on using the historic JSON files and `betfairlightweight` to backtest the Betfair Hub thoroughbred ratings available, tutorial available on [Betfair's Automation Hub](https://betfair-datascientists.github.io/historicData/backtestingRatingsTutorial/).